Your electric meter is read automatically each day, doing away with the need to read your meter manually.

 How do our automated meters work?

-Members need to contact us by phone when they are out of power; our automated meters do not report outages.
+Members need to contact us by phone at 888-GTLAKES when they are out of power; our automated meters do not report outages.
+Outages can also be reported through your online account here or by using Great Lakes Energy’s mobile app.

 Automated meters are installed at all GLE member locations and have been since 2004.
 Some meters currently also have remote disconnect/reconnect capability, but not all.

 Members do not have to submit a meter reading.
-Billing accuracy and faster power restoration are also benefits of AMI.
+Billing accuracy and faster power restoration are also benefits of AMR.